Reading Time: 4 minutes

 Then, make a plan for the next round of campaigns and outreach efforts.
 Use as much data as you can to drive these decisions, since the work of marketing and sales has costs, and you want to gain as much information as you can as if each campaign was an experiment.

-Why ABM is Important to B2B Companies?
+Why is ABM Important to B2B Companies?

 B2B companies are often hoping to achieve implementation of their product/service throughout a large client company; rather than many small sales, they need to pour energy into making those huge deals.
 One of the big benefits that people point to once they’ve successfully implemented Account Based Marketing is the fact that marketing begins to operate more like the sales team.

 Aiming for a few key accounts may still draw in unknown, valuable additional leads, but that focused pursuit of the best possible clients gives your sales and marketing teams a really similar mission.
-No longer will your marketing team lament that they create leads that languish, and the sales team won’t complain that all the leads generated are uninterested, ultimately, in what your company has to offer.
+No longer will your marketing & demand gen teams lament that they create leads that languish, and the sales team won’t complain that all the leads generated are uninterested, ultimately, in what your company has to offer.
 Sales and marketing working together to get a few big-name clients can be the best way to gain momentum as a B2B company.

 Recent Changes to ABM Marketing